kunle123-ui/kunle/Local-Environment.md

 git clone https://github.com/EOSIO/eos --recursive
 ```

-If a repository is cloned without the `--recursive` flag, the submodules can be retrieved after the fact by running this command from within the repo:
+If a repository is cloned without the `--recursive` flag, the submodules can be retrieved after the fact by running this
+command from within the repo:

 ```bash
 git submodule update --init --recursive
 ```

-Throughout the EOSIO documentation and tutorials, reference will be made to the top level of your local EOSIO source repository.
+Throughout the EOSIO documentation and tutorials, reference will be made to the top level of your local EOSIO source
+repository.
 The location where you just cloned the `eos` repository is that location.
-The notation ${EOSIO_SOURCE} represents the same thing.
+The notation ${EOSIO_SOURCE}
+represents the same thing.
 For example, if you ran the `git clone` operation in a folder called `~/myprojects`, then `${EOSIO_SOURCE}=~/myprojects/eos`.  _**Note that ${EOSIO_SOURCE} is used in the documentation for notational purposes only.
 No environment variable is implied or required.**_ More commonly, for simplicity, this and other documents might simply refer to `eos`.
 This is equivalent to `${EOSIO_SOURCE}`.

 <a name="2-building-eosio"></a>
 ## Building EOSIO
-Building EOSIO is done via an automated build script.
+The simple approach to building EOSIO is to use the automated build script.
+The automated approach is documented next.
+Instructions to build EOSIO manually are described in the section [Manually Building EOSIO](#manually-building-eosio),
+farther down in this document.

 The build places content in the `eos/build` folder.
-The executables can be found in subfolders within the `eos/build/programs` folder.
+The executables can be found in subfolders within the `eos/build/programs`
+folder.

 <a name="autobuild"></a>
 ### Automated build script

 There is an automated build script that can install all dependencies and build EOSIO.
-The script supports the following operating systems.
+The script supports the following
+operating systems.
 We are working on supporting other Linux/Unix distributions in future releases.

 1. Amazon 2017.09 and higher.
 2. Centos 7.